CloudCannon/urban-hugo-bookshop-template/content/clients/malt.md

 ---
 ![Malt template](/images/clients/malt.webp)

 Event marketing template for Jekyll.
 Browse through a [live demo](https://whispering-boat.cloudvent.net/).
 Increase the web presence of your event with this configurable theme.

-CloudCannon was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.
+Malt was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.

 Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Academy](https://learn.cloudcannon.com/).